-Work commissioned by a Customer will be delivered to industry service standards or where applicable, internal performance standards designed to provide industry leading levels of customer service.
-DCWW encourages early engagement for new large user sites in order to address any issues that may arise during a planning/construction process.
+Work commissioned by a Customer will be delivered to industry service standards or where applicable, internal performance standards designed to provide industry leading levels of Customer service.
+DCWW encourages early engagement in order to address any issues that may arise during a planning/construction process.